EduardBenet/SimulinkJoystick/README.md

 ## Step 4: Create a device driver block

 We now need to create the controller for the joystic.
 For this, we are going to create a MATLAB System block.
-This is a Simulink Block that takes a C file with the actual code needed to control the Joystick.
+This is a Device driver Block that takes a C file with the actual code needed to control the Joystick.
+A good examplem on how to do that can be found [here](https://ch.mathworks.com/help/supportpkg/raspberrypi/ug/create-a-project-folder-digital-write-block.html)
-The code here is derived from [this GitHub repository](https://gist.github.com/jasonwhite/c5b2048c15993d285130) containing a better explanation on how to actually connect the remote.
+The C code here is derived from [this GitHub repository](https://gist.github.com/jasonwhite/c5b2048c15993d285130) containing a better explanation on how to actually connect the remote.